Allied intervention in the Russian Civil War: Russia exits the war

 The perception of betrayal removed whatever reservations the Allied Powers had about overthrowing the Bolsheviks.
 According to William Henry Chamberlin, even before Brest-Litovsk, "Downing Street contemplated a protectorate over the Caucasus and the Quai d'Orsay over Crimea, Bessarabia and Ukraine" and began negotiating deals for funding White generals to bring them into being.
 R. H. Bruce Lockhart and another British agent and a French official in Moscow tried to organize a coup that would overthrow the Bolshevik regime.
 They were dealing with double agents and were exposed and arrested.
 French and British support for the Whites was also motivated by a desire to protect the assets they had acquired through extensive investment in Tsarist Russia.

 Czechoslovak Legions

 The Czechoslovak Legion was at times in control of most of the Trans-Siberian Railway and all major cities in Siberia.
-Austro-Hungarian prisoners were of a number of various nationalities; some Czechoslovak POWs deserted to the Russian Army.
+Austro-Hungarian prisoners were of a number of various nationalities; some Czechoslovak prisoners-of-war (POWs) deserted to the Russian Army.
 Czechoslovaks had long desired to create their own independent state, and the Russians aided in establishing special Czechoslovak units (the Czechoslovak Legions) to fight the Central Powers.

-The signing of the Treaty of Brest-Litovsk ensured that prisoners-of-war (POW) would be repatriated.
+The signing of the Treaty of Brest-Litovsk ensured that POWs would be repatriated.
 In 1917, the Bolsheviks stated that if the Czechoslovak Legions remained neutral and agreed to leave Russia, they would be granted safe passage through Siberia en route to France via Vladivostok to fight with the Allied forces on the Western Front.
 The Czechoslovak Legions travelled via the Trans-Siberian Railway to Vladivostok.
 However, fighting between the Legions and the Bolsheviks erupted in May 1918.